nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 * Pros: Easy to implement, and easy to manage as we don't have to worry about syncing the `Genres` in multiple lists
 * Cons: Inconvenient for the user, as user can only use a `Genre` if it is in the `GenreList`.

-The Sequence Diagram below illustrates the interactions within the Logic component for the execute("genre 1 c/add g/action g/fantasy") API call.
+The Sequence Diagram below illustrates the interactions within the Logic component for the execute `genre 1 c/add g/action g/fantasy` API call.

 ![Interactions Inside the Logic Component for the `genre 1 c/add g/action g/fantasy` Command](images/AddGenreSequenceDiagram.png)